If you find the title disturbing then perhaps we are already friends. Friendship is after all a relationship made to disturb.

 Shared joy not only makes friends, it makes therapy.

 Nietzsche uses (creates) a German word Mitfreude meaning ‘shared joy’ or ‘joying with’ for friendship.
-It has a connotation of ‘desire’ or ‘lust’ (lust for life) that gets lost in translation to ‘joy’ in English.
+It has a connotation of ‘desire’ or ‘lust’ (lust for life) that gets lost in translation to English.

 Mitfreude – the serpent that stings us means to hurt us and rejoices as it does so; the lowest animal can imagine the pain of others.
 But to imagine the joy of others and to rejoice at it is the highest privilege of the highest animals and among them it is accessible only to the choicest exemplars – thus a rare humanum: so that there have been philosophers who have denied the existence of joying with.Friedrich Nietzsche

 Shared joy is a manifestation of the self overcoming and affirmation at the heart of Nietzschean psychotherapy.
 Though Nietzsche is clearly saying something about the limitations of compassion, the reach of joy and the nature of friendship, I think he is also pointing toward a bigger and sadly incomplete project.
-Nietzsche wanted to overthrow traditional ethics based on suffering and clear the way for an ethics of joy.
+Nietzsche wanted to overthrow traditional ethics based on the curtailment of suffering and clear the way for an ethics of joy.

 Compassion and Joy